Skatteetaten/mva-meldingen/docs/english/test/index.md

 During week 19 will all of the documentation be updated and available here on github.

-The test environment will be available from 25th May.
+The test environment will be available from the 25th of May.

 ![Testplan](Testplan_eng.png)